oracle-quickstart/oci-arch-ci-cd/README.md

 Next, run the command `oci setup config`

+Press `Enter` when prompted for a location for config file.

 Press `Enter` when prompted for directory name to accept the default.

-Enter the details about tenancy OCID, user OCID.
+Enter the details about user OCID, tenancy OCID and region.

 Enter `Y` for `New RSA key pair`.

-Press Enter and accept default options for directories.
+Press Enter and accept default options for directories for keys and name for the keys.

 Press Enter when prompted for passphrase so as to leave it blank.